rxavier/econuy/README.md

 ### Selenium webdrivers

-Some retrieval functions (fow now, only `econuy.retrieval.call.get()`) need Selenium to be configured in order to scrape data.
+Some retrieval functions need Selenium to be configured in order to scrape data.
 These functions include a `driver` parameter in which a Selenium Webdriver can be passed, or they will attempt to configure a Chrome webdriver, even downloading the chromedriver binary if needed (which still needs a Chrome installation).

+### Ghostscript and Tkinter

+This project uses [Camelot](https://github.com/camelot-dev/camelot) to extract data from PDF tables, which relies on two dependencies that need to be installed in your system.
+Instructions for these can be found [here](https://camelot-py.readthedocs.io/en/master/user/install-deps.html)

 ----